Southclaws/ScavengeSurvive/FILE-LIST.md

 - AltTabCheck - Checks if the player's game is unfocused and kicks them after some time.
 - DisallowActions - Blocks the player from doing certain things when they shouldn't (picking up items while handcuffed for example)
 - Profile - Simple "/profile" command that retrieves some basic stats on a player name.
+- ToolTips - Script that uses 'TipText' to display information on each item.

 ### Char/
 These are all gameplay mechanic scripts.
 The effects of these scripts are directly 'experienced' by the player.